Atrociously/stilts/book/src/language/rust_expressions.md

 </script>
 ```

+There is no rule on how to properly format template code, so that comes down to aesthetic preference.
 The other thing these examples show off is the `json` function, this is one of a few convenience
-functions that Stilts provides via "Extension Traits", these are explained more [here](./extension_traits.md).
+functions that Stilts provides via ["Extension Traits"](../extension_traits.md).

 ## Statement